 Senganen Garden (仙巌園), also known as Isoteien (磯庭園), is a Japanese style landscape garden along the coast north of downtown Kagoshima.
-One of the garden's most striking feature is its use of Sakurajima and Kagoshima Bay as borrowed scenery.
+One of the garden's most striking features is its use of Sakurajima and Kagoshima Bay as borrowed scenery.
 The garden also includes small ponds, streams, shrines and a bamboo grove.

 Senganen was constructed in 1658 by the wealthy Shimazu Clan, one of the most powerful feudal clans during the Edo Period (1603-1867).
 The Shimazu ruled the Satsuma domain (present day Kagoshima) for almost 700 years until the end of the feudal age in 1868.
 They continued to be influential into the modern era as some of the earliest adopters of Western science and technology.

 Senganen has a variety of trees and plants that make the garden scenery interesting in all four seasons.
-There are a number of cherry trees, especially of the early flowering kanhizakura variety, which open as early as late January.
+There are a number of cherry trees, especially of the early flowering Kanhizakura variety, which open as early as late January.
 Other cherry tree varieties provide flowers through mid April.

 information source: japan-guide.com